Code-Institute-Submissions/Oneminutetotwelve/README.md

 #### I will achieve this by:
 - Present Global data from Worldbank together with links describing problem such as global warming, climate change, species extinction, poverty etc..
 - Extract data on countrylevel from Worldbank, connect and present it on a Googlemap-function
-- Link to trustworthy Aid organisations
+- Present links to trustworthy Aid organisations

 ## User Goal

-#### We expect this website to be used by the following personas
+#### I expect this website to be used by the following personas
 - Knowledge seeker who want to get background on todays global problems based on realtime data
 - People who want to get involved and change the directions of today global challenges